 Ken Uston was a notorious card counter who was eventually banned from casinos, who wrote several books about how to beat the casinos.
-He later switched to videogames and wrote several books included the best-selling Mastering Pac-Man.
+He later switched to videogames and wrote several books including the best-selling Mastering Pac-Man.
 In 1984 Epyx released a computer game called Puzzle Panic, which Ken co-developed.
-The photo below was taken at the Consumer Electronic Show in the summer of 1983 and was published in Infocom magazine.
-The photo shows Ken showing off the game to CES attendees.
+The photo below was taken at the Consumer Electronic Show in the summer of 1983 and was published in InfoWorld magazine.
+The photo shows Ken demonstrating the game to CES attendees.
 That’s me in the glasses standing next to him.
 Note that the original title of the game was Puzzlemania.

 Ken died in 1987 at the age of 52.

 Eugene was the developer of such notable Williams arcade games such as Defender, Robotron 2084 and Cruis’n USA.
 I first met Eugene in 1997 at the Franklin Institute in Philadelphia where we both visited the travelling videogame exhibit, Videotopia, which had been conceived by our mutual friend Keith Feinstein.
 The photo below was taken in 1999 at the wedding of Keith and his lovely bride Jeannine.